ChengwayLin/SimpleUSBeaconApp/README.md

 ```objc
 -(void)updateDevicesWithDataQueryUUID:(NSString*)dataQueryUUID;
 ```
 **- updateDevicesWithDataQueryUUID:** fetch beacon data from specific account Data Query UUID.
 You can register your own account on www.usbeacon.com.tw.
 Fetched beacon data will be stored on local.
 After data fetched and stored, **USBeaconManager** calls **-USBCManagerUpdateComplete** delegate method to inform your app.
-If error happens during data downloading, it inform app through  **- USBCManagerUpdateError:**. <br>
+If error happens during data downloading, it informs app through  **- USBCManagerUpdateError:**. <br><br>
 To use local data, you can call **- deviceWithMajor: Minor:**, that would retun local data in **USBeaconDevice** object.
-Besides, you can also call **- allDevices**, that would return all local data in an NSArray of **USBeaconDevice**;
+Besides, you can also call **- allDevices** ,that would return all local data in an NSArray of **USBeaconDevice**;

 ```objc
 -(USBeaconDevice *)deviceWithMajor:(int)major Minor:(int)minor;